ProcStack/procstack.github.io/AIDev/esn_motion.htm.md

    The next step would be introducing a base image to motion-transfer / reference.

-   However, did build a simple version in Unity to learn player combos + movement over time.
+   However, did build a simple version in Unity to learn player button combos + movement over time.

         So I'm mostly just learnin' while watching my ai learnin'!